Boom Beach: Attacking

+Buildings and Resources

 There are four primary resources (Gold, Wood, Stone, Iron) which are unlocked as the player progresses, with Diamonds being the premium currency.
 Gold is used to train troops, explore more regions of the archipelago, purchase upgrades for troops and gunboat abilities, and launch attacks, while the other three are used to construct and upgrade buildings.
-Buildings include resource generators and storage, defensive measures to defeat attackers, or supportive buildings that provide a myriad of other functions.
+Buildings include resource generators and storages, defensive measures to defeat attackers, or supportive buildings that provide a myriad of other functions.
 By upgrading their headquarters, players can unlock more options for their base, more troops, and higher upgrade levels.
 Diamonds can be used to speed up troop training and building upgrade time.

 When a player's Headquarter is upgraded to level 15, Weapon Lab will be opened, but building it requires a large amount of resources.
 Weapon Lab is a building that offers many choices of powerful temporary defenses and resets once a week.
 There are 4 main parts players have to look are: Complex Gear, Critical Fuse, Power Rod, and Field Capacitor.
 Players can find these in Blackguard's bases, Warships chests, or just simply a chest from the Trader.
-Till now there are 10 prototype weapons for the player to use.
+Till now there are 12 prototype weapons for the player to use.
 Also, the longevity of prototype weapons depends on their grade: I (5 days); II (7 days); III (9 days).

+Task Forces and Operations

 Apart from the main aspect of the game, there is also a cooperative form where players can form groups called Task Forces.
-Task Forces can gather "Intel" (by destroying troops in defenses, winning attacks, or through special rewards) which is then used to attack computer generated "Power Bases" in various Task Force Operations.
+They can be created with sizes of: 5, 10, 25, and 50 members, which can be increased, but not decreased.
+Task Forces can gather "Intel" (by destroying troops in defenses, winning attacks, or through special rewards) which is then used to attack computer generated "Power Bases" in various "Task Force Operations".
 These "Power Bases" are often extraordinarily well fortified and possess incredible amounts of defensive firepower, requiring careful teamwork and coordination to destroy.
-After an Operation has ended, all players in the Task Force will be rewarded based on how many points the Task Force got as a whole, with every building destroyed in a Power Base accounting for one point, which is called a Force Point.
+In Power Bases, the headquarter is replaced by the "Power Core", and in some bases, two Power Cores exist instead of one (both are needed to be destroyed to win).
+Each player only gets one attack per operation.
+After an Operation has ended, all players in the Task Force will be rewarded based on how many points the Task Force got as a whole, with every building destroyed in a Power Base accounting for one point, which is called a "Force Point".
 Even players who did not participate in the Operation still receive the same amount of resources as the other players.
 The amount of resource each player received also depends on the number of players in the Task Force.
 For example, a five-player Task Force with 500 points will have more reward each than a 50-player Task Force with the same number of points.